learn-co-curriculum/js-async-fetch-readme/README.md

 But when it comes to making engaging web sites, we often find ourselves needing a lot of data.

- loading a lot of data at once can also take a noticeable amount time, especially on a slow connection.
+Loading a lot of data at once can also take a noticeable amount time, especially on a slow connection.

 JavaScript provides a solution by allowing us to serve up data content _separately_ from the initial page load of a site.
 The result is that a user